britram/rains-prototype/draft-trammell-rains-protocol.md

 containing only ['.', 'cx--any-']; i.e. any context acceptable, global context preferred.

-The value of the query-types (9) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
+The value of the query-types (10) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
 All values in the query-type array are treated at equal priority: [2,3] means the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.
 An empty query-types array indicates that objects of any type are acceptable in answers to the query.

+The value of the query-expires (12) key, if present, is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{RFC7049}}.
+After the query-expires time, the query will have been considered not answered by the original issuer.

-The value of the query-opts (10) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query, as in {{tabqopts}}.
+The value of the query-opts (13) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query, as in {{tabqopts}}.